web3/web3.js/docs/web3-bzz.rst

             - ``path``: The path to the file or directory.
             - ``kind``: The type of the source ``"directory"``, ``"file"`` or ``"data"``.
             - ``defaultFile`` (optional): Path of the "defaultFile" when ``"kind": "directory"``, e.g. ``"/index.html"``.
         3. Upload file or folder in the browser.
-Requres and object with the following properties:
+Requires and object with the following properties:
             - ``pick``: The file picker to launch.
 Can be ``"file"``, ``"directory"`` or ``"data"``.